Karma, Koi, and Kindergarten

 Angler loved Oscar.
 Loved to feed him, loved to help clean his bowl.
-One Saturday morning Angler’s mom walked into his room and noticed Angler reading to his stuffed animals.
-He’d carefully placed each furry friend, and his GI Joe’s in rows that simulated his kindergarten class set-up.
-Angler stood at the head of the class reading his favorite Dr. Seuss book, One Fish, Two Fish, Red Fish, Blue Fish.
+One Saturday morning Angler's mom walked into his room and noticed Angler reading to his stuffed animals.
+He’d carefully placed each furry friend and his GI Joes in rows simulating his kindergarten class set up.
+Angler stood in front reading his favorite Dr. Seuss book, One Fish, Two Fish, Red Fish, Blue Fish.
 Mom smiled, turned to leave and noticed Oscar’s empty bowl.
 Just as mom was about to pop the obvious question, she saw Oscar, dead center, on the front row.

 Angler cried himself to sleep, and his dad, feeling somewhat responsible for his son’s misunderstanding, came home early from work the following day and carried Angler to the pet store to pick out another fish.
 Angler chose a glistening yellow and blue Beta fish with a long sweeping fin.
 Angler named him Oscar and begged to have Oscar in his room.
 After a stern reminder that fish only lived in cool fresh water, his dad relented.

 On Saturday, dad cleaned the pool and Angler took the opportunity to go for a swim.
 Ten minutes into Angler's swim, dad noticed Oscar in the deep-end not doing so well.
 After the third shoebox funeral, mom and dad explained to a heartsick little Angler that he’d best wait a few years before getting another Oscar.